 Camper Registration.
 According to Ordinance 22 Camping, a camping permit must be obtained from the Town Clerk before camping activities begin.
 There is no charge for this camping permit.
+Camping Permits are to be renewed yearly.
 Camping is permitted between April 1 and December 1 of a calendar year.
 Contact the Clerk at N8856 State Road 80, New Lisbon WI 53950, phone (608) 547-3543 or via email at [email protected].

 Property Tax and Dog License Collection

 If you no longer own the property described on the tax bill, it is your responsibility to forward it to the new owner immediately.